jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 ### 14 Power to subdivide
 (1) For the purpose of exercising the power conferred by clause 13 to sell the whole or any part of the mortgaged land, the mortgagee (without the need to enter into possession of the land as mortgagee) or any receiver appointed by the mortgagee under the mortgage may subdivide the land.
 (2) The power to subdivide conferred by subclause (1) includes the following powers:
-  (a) to apply for and obtain all necessary consents under the Resource Management Act 1991:
+  (a) to apply for and obtain all necessary consents under the Natural and Built Environment Act 2023:
   (b) to comply with all reasonable and proper conditions of consent, including (without limitation)—
     (i) the payment of any financial contributions:
     (ii) the vesting of reserves: